Elijas/movie-review-sentiment-polarity-classifier/README.md

 # Description
 Movie reviews are classified into positive and negative by training two different classifiers ([Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) and [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression)).
-Solution is provided in Python programming language and the best classifier has achieved [81% test accuracy](https://github.com/Elijas/movie-review-sentiment-polarity-classifier-model), which compares well with the other classifiers trained on the same dataset (links are available at the end of this README).
+Solution is provided in Python programming language and the best classifier has achieved [81% test accuracy](https://github.com/Elijas/movie-review-sentiment-polarity-classifier-model), which compares reaches the accuracy of other state-of-the-art classifiers trained on the same dataset (links are available at the end of this README).

 # Q&A
 #### 1. Describe text processing pipeline you have selected.